pirl-unc/coding-guidelines/README.md

 ## Languages

-PIRL does not mandate the use of any particular language or infrastructure for one-off projects. *However*, unless there is a compelling reason for the problem you're trying to solve, use languages (and frameworks) as high up this recommendation hierarchy as possible:
+PIRL does not mandate the use of any particular language or infrastructure for one-off projects. *However*, unless there is a compelling reason for the problem you're trying to solve, use languages as high up this recommendation hierarchy as possible:

 * **Encouraged**: Python, R, Rust
 * **Tolerated**:  Cython (try Rust + Maturin instead), C